footcricket05/MediLexAI/README.md

 If you encounter issues or have suggestions for improvement, please consider creating a pull request or opening an issue.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.
 See the License file for more details.